An Oslo Overview

 The Royal Palace & changing of the guard

-So, after we had a pleasant walk along the main street and had a brunch at one of the outdoor’s tables at a local cafe, we headed to the Royal Palace.
-The Palace is located at the end of Karl Johans Gate and the official residence of the current Norway monarch while the Crown Prince resides at Skaugum in Asker west of Oslo.
-The Palace Square is a little bit higher and it offers a great view of Oslo’s city center.
+So, after we had a pleasant walk along the main street and had brunch at one of the outdoor’s tables at a local cafe, we headed to the Royal Palace.
+The Palace is located at the end of Karl Johans Gate and is the official residence of the current Norway monarch while the Crown Prince resides at Skaugum in Asker west of Oslo.
+Palace Square is a little bit higher and it offers a great view of Oslo’s city center.
 To me, it’s a great place to kick start the city’s exploration day trip.

-Back to the palace, it was built in 1825 and completed in 1849; it was later renovated and opened to the public from the year 2002.
-The palace is still functioning as an official site to the country and it is guarded by His Majesty – The King’s Guard; There are a few attractions around the palace for the public: including the Queen Sonja Art Stable and the Palace Park.
+Back to the palace, was built in 1825 and completed in 1849; it was later renovated and opened to the public from the year 2002.
+The palace is still functioning as an official site in the country and it is guarded by His Majesty – The King’s Guard; There are a few attractions around the palace for the public: including the Queen Sonja Art Stable and the Palace Park.
 The Queen Sonja Art Stable was a former Royal Stable and converted into a multipurpose art venue: Dronning Sonja KunstStall.
-Today, it is a building used as an art gallery, a museum, even a concert hall.
+Today, it is a building used as an art gallery, a museum, and even a concert hall.

 Today, the Art Stable operates from March to December annually, and it is used as a venue for art exhibitions, concerts, or presentations on historical and cultural items from the Norwegian Royal Collections.
 If you want to know more about their events and exhibition, check out their website before your visit for more information.